Antar74/Beat-Multiplets/README.md

 # Beat-Multiplets
 Pure Data abstraction... my first one :)
-Takes in a metronome bang and divides it by 2, 3 or 4 to make tuplets (duplets, triplets, quadruplets). v0 - needs a pulse and a millisecond setting independently (actual MS).
-I will try to eliminate this asap.
+Takes in a metronome bang and divides it by 1, 2, 3, 4, 5, 6, 7 or 8 to make tuplets (duplets, triplets, quadruplets, quintuplets, sextuplets, septuplets, and octuplets). vb2 - has a new method of subdividing the beat (actual MS).